Robinpig/Note/docs/CS/CN/QUIC.md

 The use of a connection ID allows connections to survive changes to endpoint addresses (IP address and port), such as those caused by an endpoint migrating to a new network.
 This section describes the process by which an endpoint migrates to a new address.

 The design of QUIC relies on endpoints retaining a stable address for the duration of the handshake.
+Some situations that do not allow connection migration:
-An endpoint MUST NOT initiate connection migration before the handshake is confirmed, as defined in [QUIC-TLS](/docs/CS/CN/QUIC.md?id=TLS).
+- An endpoint MUST NOT initiate connection migration before the handshake is confirmed, as defined in [QUIC-TLS](/docs/CS/CN/QUIC.md?id=TLS).
+- An endpoint MUST NOT initiate connection migration if the peer sent the disable_active_migration transport parameter.

 If the peer sent the `disable_active_migration` transport parameter, an endpoint also MUST NOT send packets (including probing packets) from a different local address to the address the peer used during the handshake, unless the endpoint has acted on a `preferred_address` transport parameter from the peer.